probr/probr-pack-kubernetes/service_packs/README.md

 ### Feature Scenarios and Steps

 Each control that is to be validated takes the form of a Cucumber _scenario_.

-A _scenario_ is executed as a sequence of _steps_- each of which is described in the feature file as an english language statement, beginning with a reserved word (Given, And, When, Then).
-The functions that define each step can be found in the `.go` file that has the name of the associated probe.
+A _scenario_ is executed as a sequence of _steps_- each of which is present in the feature file as an english language statement, beginning with a reserved word (Given, And, When, Then).

+The functions that define each step can be found in the `.go` file in the same directory as the `.feature` file.
 (For example, "container registry access" steps are defined in `container_registry_access.go`)

 Within the probe's go file, functions must be defined to execute each of the steps specified in the corresponding feature file.

-For example, the `container_registry_access.feature` file specifies a step `When I attempt to push to the container registry using the cluster identity`.
+For example, the `container_registry_access.feature` file may specify a step `When I attempt to push to the container registry using the cluster identity`.
 Within the `container_registry_access.go` file, a ScenarioState method `iAttemptToPushToTheContainerRegistryUsingTheClusterIdentity` is defined and